 quex::MyLexer qlex(fh, 0x0, /* ReverseByteOrderF */True);

-Such a usage is appropriate if the codec is inverse to the machines codec.
+Such a usage is appropriate if the codec is contrary to the machine’s codec.
 If, for example one tries to analyze a UTF16-BE (big endian stream) on an intel pentium (tm) machine, which is little endian, then the reverse byte order flag can be passed to the constructor.
 If a UTF16 stream is expected which specifies the byte order via a byte order mark (BOM), then the first bytes are to be read before constructor is called, or before a new stream is passed to the analyzer.
 In any case, the byte order reversion can be observed and adapted with the following member functions.

 bool byte_order_reversion();